-Where $Interethnic{ist}^2$ is an indicator variable that is equal to one if a couple is interethnic, i.e., a Hispanic husband-White wife or a White husband-Hispanic wife. $Bias{st}$ is the average bias in state s at time t, and X{ist}^2 is a vector of partner-specific controls that would affect a marriage match that includes the wife's and husband's education, age, and years since immigrating to the United States.
+Where Interethnicist is an indicator variable that is equal to one if a couple is interethnic, i.e., a Hispanic husband-White wife or a White husband-Hispanic wife.
+Biasst is the average bias in state s at time t, and $X{ist}^2$ is a vector of partner-specific controls that would affect a marriage match that includes the wife's and husband's education, age, and years since immigrating to the United States.

 I present the results of estimating equation (5) in table (4).
-I find that a one standard deviation increase in bias increases the probability of having inter-ethnic parents by a 5 percentage point.
+I find that a one tenth of standard deviation increase in bias increases the probability of having inter-ethnic parents by 0.5 percentage points.
 Moreover, I break down the analysis by the ethnicity of the couples.
-A one standard deviation increase in state-level bias is associated a 6 percentage points increase in the chances of a Hispanic husband having a White wife.
-A one standard deviation increase in state-level bias is associated a 7 percentage points increase in the chances of a Hispanic husband having a White wife.
-A one standard deviation increase in state-level bias is associated a 7 percentage points increase in the chances of a Hispanic wife having a White husband.
+A one tenth of standard deviation increase in state-level bias is associated a 0.6 percentage points increase in the chances of a Hispanic husband having a White wife.
+A one tenth of standard deviation increase in state-level bias is associated a 0.7 percentage points increase in the chances of a Hispanic wife having a White husband.
 The fact that bias and interethnic marriage are positively correlated could be a result of the fact that Hispanic immigrants in states with high bias might aim to decrease the likelihood that their children will display Hispanic ethnicity signals.
 For example, Hispanic women in high bias states might marry a non-Hispanic White husband, so their children will have a non-Hispanic last name.

 I am also interested in investigating the relationship between state-level bias and migration.
-As the CPS does not report a person's birth state, I use the 2004-2021 Censuses to construct a sample of second-generation Hispanic immigrants (Flood et al., 2021).
+As the CPS does not report a person's birth state, I use the 2004-2021 Censuses to construct a sample of second-generation Hispanic immigrants (Flood et al. 2021b).
 I construct a mover variable to indicate whether these second-generation Hispanic immigrants have moved from their birth state to another state.
 For this purpose, I use the following models to estimate the relationship between state-level bias and migration: